invad0r/notable-notes/notes/bats.md

   [ "$status" -eq 0 ]
 }

-# needs space betweetn string and {
+# ! needs space between string and {
 # closing } must be on new line
 @test "Check that ls is available" {
     command -v ls